Trace distance ergodicity for quantum Markov semigroups: Adjoint action of the Casimir element as a Lindblad generator

 \section{Adjoint action of the Casimir element as a Lindblad generator}

-In this section we introduce novel examples of QMS parametrized by a finite dimensional semisimple Lie algebra $\mf g$ and a finite dimensional irreducible $\mf g$-module $V$.
+In this section we analyze a family of QMS parametrized by a finite dimensional semisimple Lie algebra $\mf g$ and a finite dimensional irreducible $\mf g$-module $V$.
+As discussed in \cite{Ba,Li:Ju:La}, these QMS can be obtained by `transference' from the heat semigroup on the corresponding connected compact Lie group.
 For this family we prove exponential ergodicity in trace distance with a rate depending on $\mf g$ but not on $V$.